 In 1950 and 1951, Vincent R. Earl, a salesman and real estate investor, his wife Mary, and their children Carole and Bob, made 3223 Washington Boulevard their home.
 From there, the Earls and two more sons who were born later, Tom and John, lived around the corner on 33rd Street and then a little further north in the Mapleton-Fall Creek neighborhood at 36th and Pennsylvania Streets.

 Martin L. Lang and wife Velma appeared in city directories at the Washington Boulevard address from the mid-1950s until the mid-1970s.
 Lang was manager of a Haag Drug Store.
 A general contractor by the name of Daniel R. Doll purchased the property in 1978 and quit-claim deeded it to CEDOLL LLC in 2011.
-The current owners of the residence have owned the house for just over a year.
+It sold again in 2012.